BCarnaval/UniTeX/README.md

 $ cd UniTeX && chmod +x install.sh && ./install.sh
 ```

-By doing it like so, you will be able to use UniTeX's commands `unitex -...`.
+By doing it like so, you will be able to use UniTeX's commands `unitex -h`.

 <table>
   <tr>